ksator/junos-verifications-automation-with-jsnapy/README.md

 So:
 - Either copy the jsnapy files from this repository into the default lookup directories.
 - Or edit /etc/jsnapy/jsnapy.cfg to change the default JSNAPy lookup directories.
 This is the easiest option and the one I am using.
-- Another option is to specify custom jsnapy lookup directory using the optional argument --folder when you use jsnapy commands as indicated [here] (https://github.com/Juniper/jsnapy/wiki/3.-Command-Line-Tool#optional-arguments).
+- Another option is to specify custom jsnapy lookup directory using the optional argument --folder when you use jsnapy commands as indicated [here](https://github.com/Juniper/jsnapy/wiki/3.-Command-Line-Tool#optional-arguments).

 ## Use JSNAPy:
 JSNAPy is supported in three modes: